diogotcorreia/master-thesis/docs/content/ch02-background.typ

 ] <code:python-access-attributes>

-On the other hand, accessing items inside containers, both statically and dynamically, is done through the bracket-notation, which is once again syntactic sugar for calling `__getitem__` or `__setitem__`, as shown in
+On the other hand, accessing items inside containers, both statically and dynamically, is accomplished with bracket notation, which is once again syntactic sugar for calling `__getitem__` or `__setitem__`, as shown in
 @code:python-access-items-containers.